sdc-windsor/video-descriptions-jason/server/README.md

 **Read One**
 ----
-  Returns json data for all records in a specified table.
+  Returns json data for one record in the specified table.

 * **URL**